ioccc-src/winner/2004/sds/README.md

 ## Author's remarks:

-Stenography is the term for the family of techniques used for hiding information within other information.
+[Steganography](https://en.wikipedia.org/wiki/Steganography) is the term for the family of techniques used for hiding information within other information.
 Today, it has many real world uses, particularly for digital watermarking.

-This program uses a stenographic technique to hide information in any text file.
+This program uses a steganographic technique to hide information in any text file.
 The specific technique used is aimed at writers of obfuscated programs for the IOCCC, as the hidden information is encoded in the whitespace in the source file.
 As we know, there are up to an additional 2048 characters of whitespace available to entrants to the IOCCC, so it turns out that this is an ideal place to hide things.

-The program as provided is the stenographic decoder.
-Rather than provide a separate encoding program, you should not be surprised to learn that I opted to stenographically hide the encoder inside the decoder.
+The program as provided is the steganographic decoder.
+Rather than provide a separate encoding program, you should not be surprised to learn that I opted to steganographically hide the encoder inside the decoder.

 Try it out.
 Compile the program, then type